unitaryfund/metriq-client/README.md

 It is published to the
-[Python Package Index](https://pypi.org/project/metriq-client/) and can be installed by simply calling `pip install paperswithcode-client`.
+[Python Package Index](https://pypi.org/project/metriq-client/) and can be installed by simply calling `pip install metriq-client`.

 ## Quick usage example